 How are 'The Tipping Point' and 'Outliers' similar?

 'The Tipping Point' and 'Outliers' explore how context influences our behavior.
 Both emphasize that small actions lead to real results.
-They prove that success hinges on more than just talent or hard work.
+They prove that success hinges on more than just talent.

 What cognitive biases are discussed in 'Thinking, Fast and Slow'?